 Costs and cancellation policies vary by program.
 Please see the "Fees and Policies" information page (the link is in the program header at the top of this website).
 Be sure to consider the associated UK costs, program specifications, and related travel expenses.

 Passport & Visa Requirements

-- U.S. passport holders must obtain a visa for entry into Australia and have a passport that is valid for at least 6 months from the anticipated date of return.
-Please consult the Australian Immigration Service website or your Education Abroad advisor for more information.
-Students should pay careful attention to the amount of time required to obtain the visa.
+- U.S. passport holders must obtain a visa for entry into Australia.
+Please consult the Australian Government immigration website or your Education Abroad Advisor for more information.
+Students should pay careful attention to the amount of time required to obtain a visa.
 It is strongly suggested that students work with a visa expediting service, such as A Briggs or VisaHQ to obtain the visa.